MicrosoftDocs/azure-devops-docs/docs/report/guidance/configure-burndown-burnup-widgets.md

 Burndown and burnup charts provide an easy way to monitor progress across teams and sprints by showing work remaining over time.
 Work remaining is the vertical axis and time is the horizontal axis.
 You can define remaining work to be calculated as a sum of a particular field, such as Story Points, or count of a particular work item type.

 In addition, each chart calculates and displays the average burndown or burnup rate and added scope over the course of the project.
-The Burndown chart calculates a projected completion date for when the work is expected to be done based on historical burndown and scope increase trends.
+The Burndown chart calculates a projected completion date for when the work is expected to be done based on historical burndown and scope increase.
 Using burndown, teams can stay on top of their progress and see the immediate impact of their work on their delivery date.

 To help you answer the question: *Are we on track to complete this set of work by the end date?*, the widgets provide these useful metrics:
 * Percentage work complete
 * Average burndown rate
 * Total scope increase
 * Number of work items not estimated with Story Points (or whichever field you are burning down on)
-* Projected burndown trend, based on historical burndown rate
+* Projected burndown, based on historical burndown rate
-* Projected scope increase trend, based on historical scope increase rate
+* Projected scope increase, based on historical scope increase rate
 * Projected completion date, based on historical burndown and scope increase rates

 <!---